codio-c5/C5-Development/.guides/content/Digital-Signatures-and-Non-repudiation-661d.md

 What happens if you sell something online to a stranger, and they say that  they didn't buy it?
-Digital signaturess help prevent non-repudiation.
+Digital signatures help prevent non-repudiation.

 |||definition
-**Non-repudiation** is the ability to ensure that a party cannot deny the authenticity of their signature on a document or a message that they sent.
+**Non-repudiation** is the ability to ensure that a party cannot deny the authenticity of their signature on a  message that they sent.
 |||
 <br>
 <figure class="snippetimg" style="margin: 0 auto;width:100%">